-The definition of Candidacy is the formal or informal process of declaring intent to run for office in an election.
-It is the first step of a reform-minded individual seeking to make a change in their community, country, or world.
+Definition and meaning of candidacy: Candidacy is the formal or informal process of declaring intent to run for office in an election.
 Candidacy is a critical part of democratic processes and allows citizens to express their political views through their choice of candidates.
 The process of candidacy includes different stages, such as filing for nomination papers, gathering the required number of signatures, and submitting those papers to the relevant election authorities.
 Candidates also need to make a formal announcement of their candidacy and follow the legal requirements of their jurisdiction.
 Campaigning activities such as fundraising, advertising, and public appearances are also essential parts of the candidacy process.
 Candidacy is often a difficult and demanding process, but it is also an important part of any democratic system.
 It provides an opportunity for citizens to make their voices heard and to make a difference in their communities.
 It is an essential part of the democratic process and is necessary to ensure that citizens have the opportunity to have their say in the election process.